Gizra/Gizra-Way-Book/approach_data_structure_task.md

 Hmm, seems we have a real problem here!
 A single `user` cannot reference million `topic`, and vice versa.
 Is the universe going to collapse into itself?!

 Worry not, because we have an elegant solution for cases like this.
 We'll simply create a new entity!
-We call this "revealing the entity", as sometimes that entity will be hidden in the requirements and not get an explicit name.
-But in our case, giving it a name shouldn't be too hard.
-We can call it `membership` and it will represent a specific registration (or a membership) of user to a topic.
-Now every user has only one single `membership` per topic.
+We will place it in between the other two entities to solve the out-of-control referencing of a million in both directions.
+We call this "revealing the entity", as sometimes an entity will be hidden in the requirements and not get an explicit name.
+In our case, giving it a name shouldn't be too hard.
+We can call it `membership` and it will represent a specific registration (or a membership) of a user to a topic.
+Now every `user` has only one single `membership` per `topic`.

-By having a special entity for capturing the membership, we can actually add more meta-data to the memebership.
-Things like the state of the membership (i.e. Is the user an active member, pending or even blocked).
-The `created` timestamp, that is - when exactly was the `membership` created; and so on.

-As a side note, it's worth mentioing that this Membership entity and its references are the base concept for the Organic groups module in Drupal.

 ![](7.jpg)

+By having a special entity for capturing the membership, we can actually add more meta-data like the state of the membership (is the user an active member, pending or even blocked)or timestamp (when the `membership` was created) and so on.

+Side note: It's worth mentioning that this `membership` entity and its references is the base concept for the Organic Groups module in Drupal.
-But we must continue, it seems that our client has more needs for thier Premium site.
+But we must continue, it seems that our client has more needs for their premium website.

 > Registration should expire after a year.
 The member will get a reminder emails after 3 month, 1 month and 1 day before expiration.
-If not renewed, there membership should be set to pending.
+If not renewed, the membership should be set to pending.

 What information do we need in order to send the reminder emails?

-We need to know of course when the membership began, then we can calculate when 9 months has passed and send the first reminder email.
-In technical words, the beginning date (or any other date represent something occurs in the system), calls `timestamp`.
+We need to know, of course, when the membership began, so we can calculate when 9 months has passed to send the first reminder email.
+In technical words, the beginning date or any other date that represent that something has occured in the system is called a `timestamp`.

 But this information is not enough.
-Think about situation user decide not to renew his registration, what happened to his membership?
-Is it going away, delete from the system?
+Think about a situation where the user decides not to renew his registration.
+What happened to his membership?
+Does it go away, get deleted from the system?
 Well, usually we don’t delete content from the system, but we can mark it as inactive.

-So in order to send the user reminder, we need to know two things:  the membership created date (i.e `timestamp`) and if it is active or not (i.e `status`).
+So in order to send the user a reminder, we need to know two things:  the membership created date (`timestamp`) and if it is active or not (`status`).

 ![](9.jpg)